linjan2/optget/README.md

 # optget

 Get all command-line options and arguments in one go.
-No globals, no heap allocations, no dependencies.
+No globals and no heap allocations.

 ---